Davix4u/Cloud-Computing/Azure-storage-account/mount-blob.md

 <img width="923" alt="azure-blob=storage" src="https://github.com/Davix4u/Cloud-Computing/assets/130823585/30165370-2513-46b8-bedc-97647bafbe0b">

 *Note*
-**Private** means no anonymous Access . any client cant access it, through the url because it is on private They need to provide access key or share access key for authentication
+**Private** means no anonymous Access. any client can't access it, through the URL because it is on a private They need to provide an access key or share an access key for authentication

-Blob or Cointainer: Means it can be access on the URL no authentication is need
+Blob or Container: This means it can be accessed on the URL no authentication is needed

 4. upload your file
    <img width="935" alt="azure-blob-upload" src="https://github.com/Davix4u/Cloud-Computing/assets/130823585/1bb182bc-2c1a-4c26-bea3-7af299488bc4">